alanhermanns/emojis/curriculum/class-13/lab/README.md

 ### Write a seed data script

 Create a script that can seed your database.
-Use your script to seed your database before your tests.
+Use your script to seed your database before your tests (if not too large).

 ### Write CRUD routes for a model